michelin/suricate/README.md

     username: ''
 ```

-Please note that the `application-DBMS.properties` files activate Flyway to automatically set up the database
+Please note that the `application-DBMS.yml` files activate Flyway to automatically set up the database
 structure (tables, constraints, etc.) and the minimum required functional data.

 #### Initialization with Flyway